astra12jpg/ANN/README.md

 *********************************************************************************

   The software comes with a folder under the title Input data, with prepared databases for testing it.
-You need to set the path to this folder in the source code, as shown below:
+It is necessary to set the path to this folder in the source code, as shown below:

     string path = @"C:\Input_data\iris_set.xlsx";